 Nursery-grown fruit trees will probably be from one to two years old.
 The length of time from planting to fruit bearing varies with the type of fruit.
 Trees growing at a moderate rate generally bear fruit sooner than those grown either too quickly or too slowly.
 Dwarf fruit trees usually begin to bear one to three years sooner than standard-size trees.

-The age trees can be expected to bear fruit after planting:
+The age that trees can be expected to bear fruit after planting:

 |Variety||Years to Fruit Bearing|